 I love to share my books with children as well as involving them in the creation of new characters and stories.

-For KS 2 and above.
-I can talk about how I make my books and help children create their own character in colour.
-I can also show how a book dummy is made and help children draw their own storyboard, paying particular attention to structure, pacing and layout compositions.
+For KS2 and above.
+In one workshop I will talk about how I make my books and help children create their own expressive character in colour.
+In a different workshop I show how a book dummy is made and help children draw a storyboard based on their own pre-written individual stories, paying particular attention to structure, pacing and layout composition.

 You will need:

-A flip chart or easel, coloured paper for collage, pencils, rubbers and plenty of A4 and A3 paper
+A flip chart or easel, coloured paper for collage if doing the character session, pencils, rubbers and plenty of A4 and A3 paper.

 I just wanted to email and say a huge thank you for the work you did with Prep 5 on their picture books.
 As part of Book Week this year, they proudly read their completed picture books to the Nursery.
 They are of a fantastic quality, thanks to your inspiration!